 Your Home insurance policy includes Identity Theft coverage up to $10,000 ($25,000 for clients with Prestige Plus).
 It’s also part of most Farm dwelling and personal property policies, and available through our Commercial Advantage Endorsement for business owners.

-When you choose Privacy Breach, you’ll also enjoy access to CyberScout for both proactive and reactive consulting services to help you reduce your risk and effectively respond in the event of a privacy breach.
+Co Business insurance clients also have access to CyberScout® (a SontiqTM brand), our dedicated risk-management partner.
+They’ll help you reduce your risk and effectively respond in the event of a privacy breach. operators

 Want to learn more about protecting your personal information at home and at work?
 Connect with us today.